Skip to main content

 Installation

-This installs the exact version through your package manager (apt/apk/dnf) using the same Buildkite repository as a standard install, which retains all historical releases.
+This installs the exact version through your package manager (apt/apk/dnf), which retains all historical releases.
 On apt the package is also held with apt-mark hold mesa so the pin survives a later apt upgrade.
 On Alpine the pin is recorded in /etc/apk/world and respected on upgrade.
 On dnf, use the versionlock plugin if you need to prevent dnf upgrade from moving off the pin.
-Version pinning is not supported on macOS — Homebrew manages mesa and always tracks the latest release.
-For detailed configuration options, see Configuration.
-For a full list of commands, see Commands.
+Check back periodically and move the pin forward to pick up fixes and new features.